yuchen-sh/yuchen-sh.github.io/index.md

   * **software development and simulation** (programmable networking, open-source testbed, ns-3)

 ### <font color='blue'>Recent News</font> [<u><font size='3'>more</font></u>](https://yuchen-sh.github.io/News)
-* \[04.2024\] Congrats on the acceptance of recent papers on AERPAW Digital Twin and Testbed for Signal Source Localization in the SLICES Workshop of IFIP/IEEE Networking 2024!
+* \[04.2024\] Congrats on the acceptance of recent paper on AERPAW Digital Twin and Testbed for Signal Source Localization in the SLICES Workshop of IFIP/IEEE Networking 2024!

 * \[04.2024\] Glad to serve as Associate Editor of IEEE Transactions on Machine Learning in Communications and Networking, and please feel free to submit your work [here](https://www.comsoc.org/publications/journals/ieee-tmlcn/call-for-papers)